syntheticminds/raspberrysky/README.md

 # Raspberry Sky
 This is a personal project I've started to improve my knowledge of Python while making something interesting.

-The aim is to make the telescope I have inherited steerable via a PS3 controller.
-The original *Autostar II* handset it came with packed up and sadly the telescope has been gathering dust ever since.
-Now, with the help of a Raspberry Pi and a serial connection, the telescope has been revived.
+The motivation came after the original *Autostar II* handset packed up.
+It occured to me that I had everything I needed to make a PS3 controller wirelessly operate the telescope.
+Since the initial proof of concept, this script's features have been improved to enable basic calibration and GoTo functions.

 ## Requirements
 * A Raspberry Pi
 * A Meade LX200 telescope
 * A USB to RS232 cable

 A PS3 Sixaxis controller and bluetooth are required for manual control.
+A Raspberry Pi camera is required to take photos.

 ## Basic installation